-Samantha Bee's on-air mea culpa will be 'from the heart'
+Samantha Bee's on-air mea culpa: 'Sorry for breaking America'

 "If we are OK with that then really, who are we?"
 Bee added.

-Buccini said part of Bee's statements during Wednesday's taping echoed this remark.
+Bee hit on that point again on Wednesday, saying she hated that her "potty-mouthed insult" "distracted from more important issues," including juvenile immigration policy.

-"Full Frontal with Samantha Bee" airs Wednesdays at 10:30 p.m.
-ET on TBS.
+"I would do anything to help those kids.
+I hate that this distracted from them, so to them, I am also sorry," she said.

-CNN's Brian Stelter contributed to this story.
+CNN's Brian Stelter and Jill Disis contributed to this story.